patrick-llgc/Learning-Deep-Learning/README.md

 # Paper notes
 This repository contains my paper reading notes on deep learning and machine learning.
 It is inspired by [Denny Britz](https://github.com/dennybritz/deeplearning-papernotes) and [Daniel Takeshi](https://github.com/DanielTakeshi/Paper_Notes).
+A minimalistic webpage generated with Github io can be found [here](https://patrick-llgc.github.io/Learning-Deep-Learning/).

 ## About me
 My name is [Patrick Langechuan Liu](https://www.linkedin.com/in/patrick-llgc/).
 After about a decade of education and research in physics, I found my passion in deep learning and autonomous driving.
-Currently I am leading the perception feature development at [Xpeng Motors](https://en.xiaopeng.com/), a fast growing autonomous driving company.
+Currently I am leading the development of perception features at [Xpeng Motors](https://en.xiaopeng.com/), a fast growing autonomous driving company.

 ## What to read